bozdaglab/AD_ML_Fairness_Evaluation/README.md

 The dataset is not publicly distributed through this repository due to participant privacy and clinical data access restrictions.

-Researchers interested in accessing HABS-HD data can request access through the official study or data coordinating center: https://apps.unthsc.edu/itr/data

-Please refer to the official HABS-HD website or contact the study administrators for the latest data access policies and application procedures.
+Researchers interested in accessing HABS-HD data can request access through official HABS-HD website or contact the study administrators for the latest data access policies and application procedures. https://apps.unthsc.edu/itr/data

 ## Evaluation Metrics